Affordable Connectivity Program (ACP)

 - Meets the eligibility criteria for a participating provider's existing low-income program.

-A household may obtain broadband service supported by ACP from any participating carrier of their choosing, and a household may transfer their ACP benefit to another carrier at anytime.
+A household may obtain broadband service supported by ACP from any participating carrier of their choosing.
+They may also transfer their ACP benefit to another carrier, opt out of the ACP program or change their ACP service (plan/speed) at anytime.

 How do I sign up?